 This is an accredited course: good attendance, completing all your set briefs, presenting your work and developing a digital portfolio are mandatory.
 Students will need to submit digital images of their course work, to develop their digital portfolio and fulfil the learning criteria.
-Students' progress will be monitored by the tutor according to the Assessment Criteria of the qualification.
+Students' progress will be tracked and marked by the tutor according to the Assessment Criteria of the qualification.
 Each unit has its own assessment criteria, which will be covered by projects set for all Foundation students.
-These projects will be completed in a combination of Foundation class time, in your options classes and during independent study time, giving all students an opportunity to achieve the best possible grade.
+These projects will be completed in a combination of Foundation class time and during independent study time, giving all students an opportunity to achieve the best possible grade.

-A variety of teaching and learning methods are used, including practical workshops, seminars, individual and group tutorials.
-Please also refer to individual course descriptions of the classes you have chosen - this will describe the learning and teaching methods used in different fields.
+A variety of teaching and learning methods are used, including online teaching, practical workshops, seminars, individual and group tutorials.

 To ensure that assessment is fair a selection of the completed and graded portfolios will be inspected by the college internal moderator and the standards verifier assigned by BTEC.